SwissDataScienceCenter/renku/docs/user/interactive_basics.rst

 The Dockerfile is unavailable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Renkulab uses its internal instance of GitLab to build and store an image in the
+RenkuLab uses its internal instance of GitLab to build and store an image in the
-registry each time you create a project, push changes, or use the Renkulab UI to fork
+registry each time you create a project, push changes, or use the RenkuLab UI to fork
 a project.
 Thus, if you manage to get into a state that skips any of these steps,
 the image might be unavailable.
 It's a workaround, but the easiest way to get out
 of this state is to manually trigger a build by adding a new trivial commit through